waggle-sensor/waggle/coresensors/v3/pbay/README.md

 * make sub-packets
 * gather the sub-packets into a packet (or a super-packet)
 * decode the super-packet into human reable form of information using python script

+Tools and equipments require for the both are:
+* each of sensor boards
+* two len cables
+* one micro-usb cable